AmjadYa/meej.ca/src/data/project/projection-mapped-interactive-string.md

 ### Detecting When It's Plucked

 I convert my camera feed into binary (black and white) and detect the largest black spaces.
 (In reality I invert the image and detect the largest white contours.)
-This is because I plan on setting up my laptop to detect when a thin shadow (your finger) passes over the string.
-This will be the _pluck condition_.
+When a thin shadow (your finger) passes over the string it _plucks_ the string starting at the x-value of the contour.

-Check out "bound_contours_test.pde" from the <a href="https://github.com/AmjadYa/interactive-string" target="_blank">GitHub repository</a>.
+Check out "center_contours.pde" from the <a href="https://github.com/AmjadYa/interactive-string" target="_blank">GitHub repository</a>.

-## Takeaway

-I love augmented reality projects and will pursue more complex ideas as I get better.